sobaidzewari23/Are-Wildfires-on-Rise-/README.md

-# Are Wildfires on RISE?
+# Comprehensive wildfire data analysis to determine cause
 Are Wildfires on RISE?

 To answer our research questions, we needed to find wildfire data that included the following criteria: